 - ¾ cup tomatoes , chopped, (do not choose very sour tomatoes)

-- ¾ tsp garam masala (adjust as needed)
+- ¾ to 1 teaspoon garam masala (adjust as needed)

-- 1 cup fenugreek leaves , heaped / methi (comes up to ¾ cup chopped)
+- 1 cup fenugreek leaves (heaped cup methi leaves or ¾ cup chopped)

 - Pluck methi leaves and soak them in a large utensil filled with water.
-Drain off and set aside.
+Repeat rinsing them in fresh water and drain off and set aside.

-- Add oil to a hot pan, fry ginger garlic till they smell good.
+- Add 1 tbsp oil to a hot pan.
+Fry ginger garlic till they smell good.
 Add onions and fry till lightly golden.